How Every State Got Its Nickname

 Delaware: The First State

-On December 7, 1787, Delaware was the first of the 13 colonies to ratify the U.S. Constitution, and it has been known as “The First State” ever since.
-It didn’t become its official nickname until May 23, 2002, following a request by Mrs. Anabelle O’Malley’s First Grade Class at Mt.
+On Dec.
+7, 1787, Delaware was the first of the 13 colonies to ratify the U.S. Constitution, and it has been known as “The First State” ever since.
+But that didn’t become its official nickname until May 23, 2002, following a request by Anabelle O’Malley’s first-grade class at Mt.
 Pleasant Elementary School in Wilmington.
+Delaware has a couple of other unofficial nicknames too—”Small Wonder,” referencing the state’s petite size, and “The Diamond State,” allegedly bestowed by Thomas Jefferson because he felt that Delaware was the “jewel” of the Eastern seaboard because of its highly strategic location.

 9 / 50